-12 essentials you need to prepare for a hurricane
+12 essentials you need to prepare for hurricane season

 11. These wipes to use instead of showering

 You've been stuck inside for three days and you're starting to feel—and smell—kind of funky.
 The only problem?
 Without water, you can't exactly shower.
-Enter the Epic Wipes, which are biodegradable cleansing wipes for your body.
-Fans love their large size (each wipe is 19.5 by 30.5 in., which is 16 times larger than other wipes) and the fact that they leave you feeling as clean as if you had taken a shower.
+Enter the No Rinse Bathing Wipes, which are cleansing wipes for your body.
+Reviewers love that they allow you to have a hassle-free bathing experience, and you don't even need any water.

 12. This leak-proof gas can so you can stock up